 Course Code: CHMT2011A/CHMT2020A (PT)

-Course Description: Computing for Process Engin eers
+Course Description: Computing for Process Engineering II

-NQF Credits: 15 NQF Level: 6

 This course introduces key concepts in computer programming using a chosen high level language for performing calculations in areas relevant to process engineering.
 The core objective of the course is to introduce the student to programming logic and foster a basic computer programming proficiency, which may be applied to other fields in the future.
 The emphasis is on creating computer programs that perform calculations specifically related to unit operations in chemical and metallurgical plants, and not on producing professional programming code for others to use.